 Which begs the question, what does a sudden cardiac arrest look like?.

 Immediately following the SCA victim’s collapse, bystanders often witness what is reported as seizure-like activity (sporadic jerks, stiffening of muscles, tremors, etc.) This seizure-like phase is caused by oxygen deprivation due to the lack of the heart effectively pumping blood to the body.
 In addition to the symptoms similar to an epileptic seizure, the victim may exhibit agonal breathing.
 This is an attempt to breathe without cerebral coordination and diaphragm muscle.
 These can be seen as gasps – the chest does not rise and fall.

 Once SCA is identified, it is imperative to activate the emergency response system by calling for help, calling for an AED, and moving to the next link in the chain of survival.

 Cardiopulmonary resuscitation assists blood flow to the heart, and chest compressions at a rate of 100-120 per minute should begin immediately.
 To review the latest American Heart Association guidelines, click here.

 When a victim is in an abnormal heart rhythm, such as ventricular fibrillation or ventricular tachycardia, the best way to save the person is by utilizing an automated external defibrillation (AED), and delivering a shock to reset the heart into a viable heart rhythm.

 How does an AED save someone from SCA?

 Electrodes are placed on the victim’s chest which allows the AED to analyze the person’s heart rhythm.
-Once the analysis is complete, the AED can determine whether a shock is needed to return the heart to a normal rhythm.
+Once the analysis is complete, the AED can determine whether a shock is needed to return the heart to a viable rhythm.